|

 the 80's, mainstream designers began to send models attired

-in punk paraphernalia strutting down international runways,
+in punk costumes, strutting down international runways

 and effectively killed-off the fashion movement's claim to